Developer Guide

 JavaScript coding conventions

-If possible, the use of JavaScript should be avoided as much as possible.
-Conditional display of groupings and buttons with server-side Velocity code is more secure and furthermore, supports barrier-free requirements.
+JavaScript should be avoided as far as possible.
+The conditional display of groupings and buttons with server-side velocity code is more secure and also supports accessibility requirements.

 Error handling